harshdarji23/potfolio/content/post/2020review.md

 2. [Will Your Education Pay You Well?](https://www.harshdarji.com/2020/01/will-your-education-pay-you-well/)
 3. [How to Identify Potential Customers Among the Crowd?](https://www.harshdarji.com/2020/04/how-to-identify-potential-customers-among-the-crowd/)

+No one can compete with you on being you.
+This year I am going to focus on learning and building things I am genuinely passionate about - sports, product data science, game theory, and startups that have disrupted the traditional models (Airbnb, Uber, Doordash)

+[Ultralearning](https://www.notion.so/Ultralearning-2507ce63b4564f0482a544749e31b1f1) by Scott Young has changed my outlook towards learning and I am confident I can delve into unchartered territories whether or not I have the right background.

 # Relationship 👩🏼‍🤝‍🧑🏼

 Although I did not see my family this year, I have gotten closer to them.
 Regular video calls with my sister and my mom kept me sane.
 I know my family is not perfect, but this year I have learned to appreciate them as they are.
 I am excited to see them for my graduation in 2021 and visit NYC and Florida with them.